aoman-n/leatheref-api-server/docs/schema_v2.md

 - has_one :profile
 - has_many :follows
 - has_many :direct_messages
-- has_many :microposts
+- has_many :reviews
-- has_many :comments
+- has_many :tweets
 - has_many :favorites
 - has_many :micropost_likes
 - has_many :communities